dougdew/WorkbenchFX/README.md

 The drop down list for selecting a server is intentionally blank.
 For now, it is up to you to add entries to that list.
 You can add entries to that list by adding code to LoginController.java.

-The drop down list for api version shows many versions, but for now, it is only meaningful to select version 31.0.
+The drop down list for api version shows many versions, but for now, it is only correct to select the version for which you've generated stubs.